 Antioch Library has had an over-60-year history in its current location at the corner of Shawnee Mission Parkway and Antioch Road, beginning in 1956 as a 7,200 square foot leased space with parking for 30 cars.
-Now, plans are in the works to re-locate Antioch Library to the new Merriam Community Center campus in the next few years.
+Now, plans are in the works to re-locate Antioch Library to the new Merriam Community Center campus.

 In 1961, following legislation that permitted the Johnson County Library Board of Directors to own property, the Antioch building and site were purchased.
 The Antioch building has been expanded twice, in 1970 and 1983, and was last renovated in 1995 when the Central Resource Library was opened.
 Since then, Antioch has been providing space for the Friends of the Library, JCCC’s Adult Education program, and has functioned as the home office for systemwide Programming, Outreach, and Information Services staff.

 In 2017, the City of Merriam approached the Library to consider relocating Antioch Library to the new Merriam Community Center campus, at the 6000 block of Slater.
 After a study with the city, the Library Board approved this path.
-The new Antioch Replacement building is anticipated to be approximately 16,000 square ft. and include a drive-thru for holds pickup and material return.
-Similar to the Lenexa City Center Library, the Antioch Replacement Library will share parking space with the City of Merriam’s Community Center.
+The new library is anticipated to be approximately 15,000 square ft. single story building and include a drive-thru for holds pickup and material return.
+Like Lenexa City Center Library, the Antioch Replacement Library will utilize the nearby parking structure and pay for a portion of the upkeep costs.

-Earlier in 2020, the Library Board and City of Merriam approved agreements for conveying property and outlining shared parking and maintenance responsibilities.
-In September, members of the Board of County Commissioners seated as the Public Building Commission approved the sale of bonds to partially fund the Antioch Library Replacement project – the remainder of project costs will be funded from Library Reserves to be transferred into the project account.
+In 2020, the Library Board and City of Merriam approved agreements for conveying property and outlining shared parking and maintenance responsibilities.
+In September 2020, members of the Board of County Commissioners seated as the Public Building Commission approved the sale of bonds to partially fund the Antioch Library Replacement project – the remainder of project costs will be funded from Library Reserves to be transferred into the project account.